Page Reviewed / Updated - January 22, 2021

 Phonak uses lithium-ion rechargeable batteries for the majority of its hearing aids which are widely considered to be the fastest charging and longest lasting hearing aid batteries available.
 It only takes 3 hours to get a full charge, and a mere 30 seconds of charging can power the hearing aids for up to 6 hours.

 There are a wide variety of accessories available to enhance the user experience.
-The myPhonak app serves as a remote control that allows users to adjust volume and settings while also providing quick answers to frequently asked questions.
+The myPhonak app serves as a remote control.
+It allows users to adjust volume and settings while also providing quick answers to frequently asked questions.
 Roger microphones are available to enhance speech understanding from a distance and stream audio directly to the hearing aid.
 A range of other accessories like the Roger Pen and the Roger Table Mic are aimed to enhance group conversations.

 Phonak only sells its products through professional audiologists and audiology centers, so prices vary.
-The company does not list any pricing information on their website, but the average price is between $1,500 - $3,000 depending on location, model, and features selected.
+The company does not list any pricing information on their website.
+But the average price is between $1,500 - $3,000 depending on location, model, and features selected.

 Best rechargeable options